KDE/cutehmi/tools/cutehmi_daemon/README.md

 cutehmi_daemon --project="examples/CountDaemon/Main.qml" --app
 ```

-You can use `--help` command line argument to see a list of all possible command line options.
+You can use `--help` command line argument to see the list of all possible command line options.

 ## Signals